Accessible facilities on campus

 Accessible Study Rooms

-There are several designated Accessible Student Study rooms with assistive technology provision and adjustable furniture:
+There are several designated Accessible Student Study rooms with assistive technology provision and adjustable furniture which you may book:

 - Laidlaw Library rooms 1 (on the 2nd floor) and 2 (on the 3rd floor).